 Furthermore, most of the Caribbean islands expect you to have proof of a return ticket or round-trip flight to ensure you plan to leave the area eventually.

 Because most places accept US and Canadian dollars, there’s no need to exchange your currency before the trip.
 However, you may receive change in the local currency.

 Most Locals Speak English

 English is a common language throughout the area.
 Although most islands have their own languages and dialects, you shouldn’t have trouble understanding and speaking with the locals.

-Communication is rarely an issue when visiting the Caribbean islands, but you’ll probably hear people speaking Spanish, French, Dutch, and Portuguese, among other languages.
+Communication is rarely an issue when you travel to the Caribbean islands, but you’ll probably hear people speaking Spanish, French, Dutch, and Portuguese, among other languages.